gc-victor/reactive-component/README.md

    - Elements marked with `$ref` attribute are automatically registered
    - References are available immediately after component mounting
    - Clean separation between template and logic
-   - **Dynamic Refs:** Refs on elements dynamically added after initial connection are recognized and available on `this.refs`.
+   - **Dynamic Refs:** Refs on elements dynamically added after initial connection are recognized and available via `$ref`.
 However, it's recommended to define refs in your initial HTML for better performance and predictability.

 3. Reactive Integration
    - Refs work seamlessly with reactive state